AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

 Interfaces are virtual wrappers around CosmWasm contracts.
 They allow you to interact with your contracts in a type-safe way, and provide a convenient way to reason about contract interactions.
 Interfaces are the core reason why we built cw-orchestrator and we hope that you'll find them as useful as we do.

+You can find the code for this example in the [cw-orch counter-contract folder](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter).

 ## Setup

 Before we can create an interface we need to add cw-orch to the contract's `Cargo.toml` file.
 In `counter` run: